ManiBAJPAI22/ZK-match/README.md

 3. **Memory issues:** Increase Node.js memory limit with `--max-old-space-size=4096`
 4. **Missing keys:** Ensure you've generated or downloaded the required ZK circuit keys

-### Getting Help
-- Check the logs in the terminal for error messages
-- Ensure all dependencies are installed correctly
-- Verify that circuit files are generated in the `keys/` directory
-- If keys are missing, the system will run in demo mode with limited functionality